skbinfo/tncRNA-Toolkit/README.md

 Note:

-Genome fasta header should start with '>chr[Num]', for example >chr1, >chr2 so on.
+Genome fasta header should be start with '>chr[Num]', for example >chr1, >chr2 so on.
 Mitochondrial and plastid fasta headers also should be as >chrMt & >chrPt respectively.
 This will be helpful for automation of scripts, and separation of nuclear & organellar region.

 Once dealt with index build, user can further analyse the processed sRNA single-end data for that species.